hms-dbmi/dseqr.docs/content/docs/general/Why Not Seurat?/index.md

 {{< alert icon="💡" text="We now use Seurat for reference-based annotation with the human PBMC reference from <a href='https://azimuth.hubmapconsortium.org/references/'>Azimuth</a> (more soon)!</br></br> Reference-based annotation is available during dataset creation, subsetting, and integration." >}}

-### Pairwise marker gene detection

-The [Bioconductor workflow](http://bioconductor.org/books/release/OSCA/marker-detection.html#pairwise-tests-between-clusters) determines marker genes by comparing a cluster of interest to each other cluster and then performing a meta-analysis over all pairwise comparisons.
-In Seurat, a cluster of interest is compared to all other cells.

-Here is the rationale from the OSCA handbook for pairwise methods:

-> "We intentionally use pairwise comparisons between clusters rather than comparing each cluster to the average of all other cells.
-The latter approach is sensitive to the population composition, potentially resulting in substantially different sets of markers when cell type abundances change in different contexts.
-In the worst case, the presence of a single dominant subpopulation will drive the selection of top markers for every other cluster, pushing out useful genes that can resolve the various minor subpopulations."

 ### Pseudobulk differential expression

 The *SingleCellExperiment* ecosystem provides [utilities](http://bioconductor.org/books/release/OSCA/multi-sample-comparisons.html) to run pseudo-bulk differential expression analyses per cluster when there are multiple control and test samples.
 The OSCA handbook provides the following justifications for pseudo-bulking: